sky0014/logger/README.md

 # logger

-An easy store for react and hooks.
+A simple logger for js.

 ## Install